cory-weller/BIOL4585_projects/bmr3xf/README.md

-# Data summary by Breanna Raymond
+# Where Are All the Seals?
+By Breanna Raymond

 ![](wedell-seal.jpg)
 **SEALS!** In this activity you will explore the populations of seals overtime.